iamshadmirza/TheNextBigWriter/js/how-does-javascript-work/how-does-javascript-work.md

  [Namaste JavaScript Playlist](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP)

 That's all from my side.
-How much did you understand and like learning through this blog and the visual diagrams?
+How was it?
 Let me know in the comments.

 If you really liked it then do share it with your friends or colleagues.

-Have any doubt or want to work on a project together then follow me on Twitter and message me there.
+Have any doubt or want to work on a project together then follow me on [Twitter](https://twitter.com/the_shivamverma) and message me there.
 Also, comment on what should be the next topic and I will try to make that possible.